Weed control products and weed removal tools

 (Asphodelus fistulosus) Perennial weed with green, thin strappy leaves.
 It grows from a white, onion- like bulb and can produce a white flower.
 Onion weed is one of the hardest weeds to eradicate as it grows from a bulb.
 Try not to remove by pulling the leaves, as they will separate from the mother plant/ bulb.

-Weed Treatment: Weed Control Amgrow Sledgehammer
+Treatment: Amgrow Sledgehammer

 SOURSOB